pharo-project/largeImages/README.md

 ```

 This baseline installs all the tools and configure them, it also configures the image to apply the settings and executes
 the initial process of index creation.
-This process is only needed after the installation and it takes 3 minutes for an
+This process is only needed after the installation and to give an example, for a 2gb image it takes 3 minutes.
-image with a ~1.500.000 methods and ~95.000 classes.
-This image is about 2.5 gb in disk.
+Such an image has ~1.500.000 methods and ~95.000 classes.
+The final image with indexes created is about 2.4 gb in disk.

 # About the Indexes